1964 Ethiopian–Somali Border War: Final Clashes and Truce

+On 30 March 1964, four Ethiopian aircraft bombed Hargeisa, the second largest city in Somalia three times and Radio Mogadishu claimed that equipment captured during fighting included two trucks given to Ethiopia under an American aid program, identifiable by the clasped-hands symbol of the program.
+The spokesman for Ethiopian Information Ministry announced on Addis radio that the government "categorically denied" bombing Haregisa and described the Somali claims to the contrary as false and unfounded.

-On 30 March 1964, Somalia and Ethiopia agreed to a final cease-fire and fighting subsided 10 days later, following the agreed withdrawal date of 6 April.
-The final bouts of fighting during the last week of the conflict was centered on the town of Dolo, where the borders of Ethiopia, Somalia and Kenya meet.
-On 8 April 1964, Ethiopia announced it had withdrawn all its troops from the border area in dispute with Somalia and a delegation met with Somali officials to start a peacekeeping operation in the region.
-On 18 April 1964, a joint Ethiopian‐Somali commission completed supervision troops withdrawals from the southern border area and moved to do the same in the north.
+Somalia and Ethiopia agreed to a final cease-fire on 30 March 1964, and fighting completely subsided several days later.
+Sudanese President Ibrahim Abboud has been credited with bringing about the cease-fire.
+The final clashes during the last week of the conflict was centered on the town of Dolow, where the borders of Ethiopia, Somalia and Kenya meet.
+Hostilities came to end on 2 April 1964.

+On 8 April Ethiopia announced it had withdrawn all its troops from the border area in dispute with Somalia and a delegation met with Somali officials to start a peacekeeping operation in the region.
+On 18 April 1964, a joint Ethiopian-Somali commission completed supervision troops withdrawals from the southern border area and moved to do the same in the north.
 Over the next few months, Somali - Ethiopian relations warmed, and the two sides signed an accord in Khartoum, Sudan, agreeing to withdraw their troops from the border, cease hostile propaganda, and start peace negotiations.
-A demilitarized zone between six to ten miles deep on both sides of the border was demarcated.
+A demilitarized zone between six and ten miles deep on both sides of the border was demarcated.